 The objective of use and problem-solving potential must be clearly identifiable for the user.

-Is the product straightforwardly accessible?
+Is the solution straightforwardly accessible?

 Access must be intuitive.
 All functions, assistance and feedback must be comprehensible and should support the user process.